Jessica Winter

 Jessica O. Winter (born in 1976) is an American bioengineer.
-She is a Professor of Chemical, Biomolecular, and Biomedical Engineering and an Associate Director of the MRSEC Center for Emergent Materials at the Ohio State University.
+She is a professor of chemical, biomolecular, and biomedical engineering and an associate director of the MRSEC Center for Emergent Materials at the Ohio State University.
 Her research interests include nanoparticles for cancer imaging, diagnostics, and drug delivery; and cell migration in the brain tumor microenvironment.
 In 2021, she was elected a fellow of the American Association for the Advancement of Science, American Institute for Medical and Biological Engineering, Biomedical Engineering Society, and Royal Society of Chemistry.

 Early life and education

-Winter was raised in Dallas–Fort Worth metroplex to academic parents; her father was a physicist while her mother was a chemist.
-She completed her Bachelor of Science degree in Chemical Engineering at Northwestern University before entering the work force as a process engineer.
+Winter was raised in the Dallas–Fort Worth metroplex to academic parents; her father was a physicist while her mother was a chemist.
+She completed her Bachelor of Science degree in chemical engineering at Northwestern University before entering the work force as a process engineer.
 During her undergraduate career, she originally wished to study environmental law as a direct result of the Exxon Valdez oil spill but decided to concentrate on chemical engineering.
-However, she soon grew bored in her job and subsequently enrolled at the University of Texas at Austin for her Master of Science and PhD in Chemical Engineering.
+However, she soon grew bored in her job and subsequently enrolled at the University of Texas at Austin for her Master of Science and PhD in chemical engineering.